YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++
 **ydb_fullblockwrites (gtm_fullblockwrites)** specifies whether a YottaDB process should write a full filesystem, or full database block, worth of bytes when writing a database block that is not full.
 Depending on your IO subsystem, writing a full block worth of bytes (even when there are unused garbage bytes at the end) may result in better database IO performance by replacing a low level read-modify-read IO operation with a single write operation.

-ydb_fullblockwrites is deprecated in YottaDB effective release r1.36 and no longer maintained or tested.
+ydb_fullblockwrites is deprecated in YottaDB effective release `r1.36 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.36>`_ and no longer maintained or tested.

 +++++++++++++
 ydb_gbldir
 +++++++++++++
-**ydb_gbldir (gtmgbldir)** specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
-A global directory maps global variables to physical database files, and is required to access M global variables.
-Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
-To automate this definition, define ydb_gbldir in the user's login file.
-The SET command can alter the value of $ZGBLDIR in an active process.
+**ydb_gbldir (gtmgbldir)** specifies the initial value of `$ZGBLDIR <../ProgrammersGuide/isv.html#zgbldir>`_, which identifies the global directory, required to access M global variables.

 +++++++++++++++++++++++
 ydb_gbldir_translate